Geometric Sen theory over rigid analytic spaces: Abstract Sen theory after Berger-Colmez

+Part (2) follows from \cite[Proposition 3.3.3]{RRLocAn2} but let us give the details how the proposition is used.
+First, since the category of locally analytic representations is stable under colimits on $\mathbb{Q}_p$-solid $G$-modules (Theorem \ref{TheoResumeLocAn} (3)), it suffices to show that $W=V\otimes_{\mathbb{Q}_p} K$ is locally analytic (as $V$ is a retract of $W$).
+Then, the same proof of \cite[Proposition 3.3.3]{RRLocAn2} applies for $p$ replaced by the pseudo-uniformizer $\varpi$ and the $\varpi$-adically complete representation $W_0$.

+The last claim about the analyticity of a suitable uniform compact open subgroup $G_0\subset G$ follows from the proof of (1). \end{proof}

-Finally, we will need a projection formula for the functor of locally analytic vectors.
+Finally, we will need a projection formula for the functor of locally analytic vectors\footnote{This projection formula holds for general $G$-equivariant $A$-semilinear solid representations; we keep the assumptions in the lemma for simplicity in the exposition.}.

 \begin{lem} Let $A$ be a Banach $\bb{Q}_p$-algebra endowed with a locally analytic action of $G$.
-Let $X$ and $M$ be $G$-equivariant Banach $A$-modules such that $M$ has a topological basis over $A$, and such that the action of $G$ on $M$ is locally analytic.
-Then there is an equivalence of solid vector spaces
+Let $X$ and $M$ be $G$-equivariant Banach $A$-modules such that $M$ has an ON basis over $A$, and such that the action of $G$ on $M$ is locally analytic.
+Then there is a natural equivalence of $\mathbb{Q}_p$-solid $G$-representations